Honeyed Apple Fennel Chutney is a sweet and sour condiment or side dish to wake up a boring meal.

 Apple Fennel Chutney Ingredients

-- 1 tablespoon Olivum Reserve Temecula Olive Oil
+- 1 tablespoon Olive Oil

-- 1 teaspoon fennel seed
+- 1 teaspoon fennel seed. crushed

 - 1 cup apple cider vinegar

-- 1/2 cup Harvest2U local honey
+- 1/2 cup local honey

-- Add chopped onions and cook until onions begin to turn translucent about 5 minutes.
+- Add chopped onions and cook until onions begin to turn translucent, about 5 minutes.

 - When finished, serve immediately or allow flavors to blend overnight (or longer) in the refrigerator.

-Always use organic fruits and vegetables in these recipes.
+Always use organic fruits and vegetables in your recipes.

 Do you live in one of these Southern California Cities?
 Aguanga, Fallbrook, Hemet, Homeland, Lake Elsinore, Menifee, Murrieta, Temecula, Wildomar, or Winchester.
-If you do, you can use the local organic fruits and vegetables in our harvest boxes for these recipes.
+If you do, you can use the local organic fruits and vegetables in our harvest deliveries for these recipes.